TheKevJames/tools/renovate/README.rst

     ``gcloud`` cli, which uses the major bump to mean "updated any sub-dependency")

+* ``//renovate/gcf.json5(my/pyproject.toml)``: enforces that your pinned
+  versions are compatible with the GCF platform's overridden dependencies, which will get used instead of your pins when deploying a cloud function.
 * ``//renovate/deprecated.json5``: various deprecated rules which used to be members of another preset but are, for whatever reason, being deprecated.
 See the inline comments in this file for migration instructions.
 If you include